unstopablesid/Countdown/README.md

 # Countdown

-A simple and customizable countdown timer built using React and GSAP.
-This project provides a sleek and user-friendly interface to set and track countdowns for various purposes such as events, deadlines, or reminders.
+A simple and customizable countdown timer made for Hackthon GHRhack-1.0 built using React and GSAP.
+This project provides a sleek and user-friendly interface to set and track countdowns for various purposes such as event Countdown of 28 hours

 ## Features